 Music And Productivity

 Going back to the study mentioned above, which was done by professors in a music therapy program, the said study showed that those employees who listened to their favorite music while they were working accomplished their jobs quickly and even presented better ideas than the rest of those who were working without music.
 However, there are specific genres of music that don’t have an effect on productivity and even worsen it.
 Some researchers reported that other types of music caused people to get distracted, unable to understand what they were reading, or experienced a decrease in the way they processed information.
 Thus, it proved that music could have a positive and negative on various kinds of individuals and at different circumstances.
+“It seems as though – I wouldn’t say music has special properties – but, it has the ability to distract or engage in ways that other stimuli don’t.”
+Neuropsychologist Daniel Levitin, PhD explains.

 As for me, I can work well with jazz and mellow music, but I feel annoyed when rap or pop music is being played especially when I’m trying to read a mystery book that I need to understand.
 My sister, on the other hand, loves to listen to dance music when she’s studying for her midterm exams.
 She says she can process her notes much better.
 Perhaps these factors determine whether or not music is distracting or stimulating.